fjebaker/blog/pages/2022-03-circular-orbits.md

 We can get good approximations of analytic solutions using both SageMath and integrator-driven automated circular orbit discovery.
 Both methods are faced with limitations, however, in how they (fail to) probe within the photon radius.

-In the case of the SageMath, the negative energy description is entirely lost, and the angular momenta within the photon radius are inaccurate at best.
+In the case of the SageMath, the negative energy description of the Kerr metric is entirely lost, and the angular momenta within the photon radius are inaccurate at best.
 When using the integrator, we cannot even probe within this radius reliably.
 It also has a practical limitation; SageMath is an unreliable solver at the best of times.
 Often the expressions it produces when invoking its `solve` function are a mess, if it is able to solve them at all.
 I do not know how _well_ this work will apply to metrics more complex than Kerr (which is the intended purpose after all).
 Though fortunately it seems that some fairly generic operations can go some distance to remedying this.

-SageMath merits further investigation, and I will make the relevant SageMath notebooks for recreating the analysis in this blog available soon.
+SageMath merits further investigation, and I will make the relevant SageMath notebooks for recreating the analysis in this blog available at some point.

 The integrator suffers from an initial guess problem for the rolling window bounds on the possible range of $\dot{u}^\phi$, but other than that is able to work without issue directly from the input metric.
 It is also able to describe _enough_ of the space of circular orbits that the different orbital boundaries are visible, and will no doubt prove to be useful when studying other metrics.